zipcodeFrancisco/DataGrip.PokemonSqlLab/README.md

 ## Turning in this assignment

 To turn in this assignment, create files for each part with at least one query for each question answered.
 Above each query include a comment with the question you were answering.
+The files should have the extension `.sql`
 Example:

 ```SQL